PapaniaP/weather_app/README.md

 ## Why I Created This

 - This was a project I created in order to practice my frontend abilities.
-- I decided to do this specific component/app to learn new things, in this case, API integration firstly
+- I decided to do this specific component/app to learn new things, in this case, API integration was the priority

 <!-- ![Weather App Screenshot 1](images/weather-app-1.png)